 The BA in Global Studies requires a total of 44 credits (including an advanced senior seminar), plus advanced proficiency in a foreign language and a semester of study abroad.
 Students may also take advantage of Lehigh’s status as a non-governmental organization or NGO at the United Nations to meet and work with UN officials.
 A number of Global Studies students become delegates for international NGOs during their time at Lehigh.

-To declare a Global Studies major, students must fill out a major declaration form and a major declaration supplemental form and schedule an appointment with Professor Bruce Whitehouse, Co-Director of Global Studies.
+To declare a Global Studies major, students must fill out a major declaration form and a major declaration supplemental form and schedule an appointment with Professor Kelly Austin, Director of Global Studies.

 GLOBAL STUDIES Major - Requirements